 - Learn to live in the present, instead of always looking to the past for sources of pain, or to a future that can never be as rosy as you can paint it.

 You don’t have to go through life swinging from one emotional extreme to the other.
 You can hop off the relationship pendulum and land on your own two healthy feet.
 If you think that your Vacillator love style may be harming your relationships and hindering your life, contact Jousline Savra today.
 You can click on the upper right side of this page to schedule an appointment.
-Ms. Savra's counseling practice is located in Toluca Lake of Burbank, very close to Studio City, Hollywood Hills, Encinitas Los Angeles area.
-Her office is very close to several freeways in Los Angeles.
-You may check her office location on Google Maps.
+Ms. Savra's counseling office is located in Toluca Lake Burbank in Los Angeles area.